gdubya/gdubya.github.io/_posts/2020-02-17-mqtt-to-azure-iot-hub.md

 openssl x509 -req -in device2.csr -CA ca.crt -CAkey ca.key -CAcreateserial -out device2.crt -days 360
 {% endhighlight %}

 Now we're ready to send the message.
-Note that we no longer need to include
+Note that we now pass our certificate and key instead of the SAS token as a password.

 {% highlight bash %}
 # Redefine user and topic to pick up the new device name